karlvr/openapi-generator-plus-generators/packages/java-jaxrs-client/README.md

 # Java JAX-RS Client API generator for OpenAPI Generator+

-An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) module for a Java API client using JAX-RS.
+An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) template for a Java API client using JAX-RS.

 ## Overview